ferreirasc/redteam-arsenal/README.md

 # Red Team Arsenal

-Scripts and binaries that I usually use in red team and regular pen tests.
+Some binaries/scripts that may be useful in red team/pentest exercises.

 Most of the stuff here is far from fancy or the best solution possible, sorry :(... they just do the job and might come in handy for you in some way.